-Members may be required to obtain Prior Authorization for out-of-network services.
+An authorization is required for all out-of-network services.
 Physicians, health care professionals and ancillary care Providers are responsible for directing Members to care Providers within the Members' heath plan network.

 Facilities are responsible, prior to the date of services, for confirming coverage approval is on file as further explained below.